utnet-org/contract-new-project-template/lockup/README.md

 ### Staking

-NEAR is the proof of stake network.
+Utility is the proof of stake network.
 The owner of the lockup contract might hold a large percentage of the network tokens.
 The owner may want to stake these tokens (including locked/unvested tokens) to help secure the network and also earn staking rewards that are distributed to the network validator.
 This contract doesn't allow to directly stake from this account, so the owner can delegate tokens to a [staking pool contract](https://github.com/unc/initial-contracts/tree/master/staking-pool).